clquwu/Cosmos-Music-Player/README.md

 #### Option 1: iCloud Drive (Syncs Across Devices)
 1. Open Files app on your iOS device
 2. Navigate to "iCloud Drive" → "Cosmos Music Player"
-3. Add your FLAC or MP3 music files to this folder
+3. Add your FLAC, MP3, or WAV music files to this folder
 4. Files will sync to all your devices signed into the same iCloud account

 #### Option 2: Local Storage (This Device Only)
 1. Open Files app on your iOS device
 2. Navigate to "On My iPhone" → "Cosmos Music Player"
-3. Add your FLAC or MP3 music files to this folder
+3. Add your FLAC, MP3, or WAV music files to this folder
 4. Files remain on this device only (no iCloud required)

 **Mixed Storage**: You can use both methods simultaneously - the app will find and index music from both locations!